 So what do you do when your child is the one dealing with a bully?
 Back-to-school bliss can quickly transform into misery if they’re struggling with another kid harassing them.
 Here’s what you need to know to help them through it.

 Going back to grade school or preschool after a long summer break can be stressful under normal circumstances.
 Throw in a global pandemic and constantly changing masking rules and it feels downright chaotic.

 The Teacher of the Month award is designed to recognize an employee that exemplifies our core values, which are compassion, humility, integrity, loyalty and discipline.
-This month we are pleased to announce that our 2021 January National Teacher of the Month is Ms. Nikayla of Little Sunshine’s Playhouse and Preschool of Springfield, MO at Chestnut.
+This month we are pleased to announce that our 2021 July National Teacher of the Month is Ms. Isela of Little Sunshine’s Playhouse and Preschool of Scottsdale.

 If you are a parent, one day your child will throw a tantrum in public.
 Here’s the thing … it’s going to happen.
 And probably more than once.
 So that spike of fear you had reading that statement?
 Toss it to the side.
 Every parent deals with this, and we’re going to talk about how to get through the worst of it.